 Are There Allegations of Abuse in Washington State Psychiatric Hospitals?

-Are Psychiatric Hospitals Abusing and Holding Patients Against Their Will for Profit_ Image 2Allegations of abuse in psychiatric hospitals aren’t limited to facilities in Florida, Georgia, and other southeastern states.
+Abuse allegations in psychiatric hospitals extend beyond Florida, Georgia, and other southeastern states.
 Washington has its fair share of abuse allegations, as well.
 According to the Seattle Times and CBS News, some of the hospitals accused of unlawfully detaining and abusing patients include:

-• Western State Hospital – Hospital understaffing left patients without the treatment they needed, leading to additional injuries.
+- Western State Hospital – Hospital understaffing left patients without the needed treatment, leading to additional injuries.

 In 2023, the Washington State Supreme Court even ruled that state authorities “totally disregard[ed]” the laws outlined in the Involuntary Treatment Act by continuing to detain patients without the proper court hearings.